peterchiriac/SQL-Project-Data-Jobs-Analysis/README.md

 **4. Big Data and Data Processing** Tools like PySpark ($208,172) and Databricks ($141,907) offer the highest salaries, highlighting the importance of big data expertise.
 **5.Go and Confluence** Top the list with average salaries of $115,320 and $114,210, reflecting their high demand in tech and project management.

 ### This project allowed me to hone and refine my SQL skills.
 Furthermore, it provided valuable insights into the data analyst job market.
 These findings serve as a map in my journey revealing the relevant skills I need to develop for the industry.
-Armed with this knowedge, I can better position myself in a competitive market by prioritizing high-demand, high-salary skills.
+Armed with this knowledge, I can better position myself in a competitive market by prioritizing high-demand, high-salary skills.
 This exploration highlights the importance of continuous learning and staying updated to emerging trends in the field of data analytics.